 If you want a good way to see the town and have input on bike infrastructure in the city, RAT Rides (Ride Around Town) are a great way to do both.
 They are held with experienced riders who will lead at a leisurely pace, and you can expect some fun stops along the way.

 There are several other bike races to take part in throughout Colorado.
 Many of them offer opportunities for both short- and long-distance races.
 Most are during the summer and within a two-hour drive of Fort Collins.

 Author: Austin Hazelhurst

-Austin is a senior studying Business Administration with concentrations in Marketing and Finance.
-He is a committed Admissions Ambassador and Honors student.
+Austin studied Business Administration with concentrations in Marketing and Finance.
+He was an admissions ambassador and honors student.
 Outside of the classroom, Austin loves to play guitar, hangout with friends, enjoys pick-up basketball games at the Rec Center, and to ride his bike.
-He also likes to camp and hike, and likes that Fort Collins has so many accessible opportunities for all of his interests.
+He also likes to camp and hike, and likes that Fort Collins has so many opportunities for all of his interests.